craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 Groups of Goblin, Guand, and other Loyalists work this level of the Hells for the Kobolds of Inner Kailkeep.

 ##### Unusual Rats
+Unusually Large Rats are bred by the Loyalists who work the Hells.

+There are many loose Unusual Rats in these areas as well, some Tunneling and

 ##### Wandering Encounters

 #### Exploring this Level